ZackBolt/cytoscape-multilayer/README.md

 ## Development usage from another package

 * `cd my-other-package`
-* `npm install --save <path-to-cytoscape-dagre-multi>`
+* `npm install --save <path-to-cytoscape-multilayer>`

-  This creates a link in `my-other-package` to the local version of `cytoscape-dagre-multi`.
+  This creates a link in `my-other-package` to the local version of `cytoscape-multilayer`.

-* Modify `cytoscape-dagre-multi` to add features/fix bugs
+* Modify `cytoscape-multilayer` to add features/fix bugs
 * `npm run build`

-  To rebuild the `cytoscape-dagre-multi.js` library - `my-other-package` automatically picks up the updated library.
+  To rebuild the `cytoscape-multilayer.js` library - `my-other-package` automatically picks up the updated library.

-* Alternatively run `npm run watch` in `cytoscape-dagre-multi.js` to automatically rebuild on every file save.
+* Alternatively run `npm run watch` in `cytoscape-multilayer.js` to automatically rebuild on every file save.

 ## Publishing instructions